- This event has passed.

 Take advantage of the Penn Meadows Park 100-foot by 100-foot outdoor ice rink installed on top of the tennis courts!
-Bring your own skates or borrow skates from the Recreation Center.
+Bring your own skates or borrow skates for free from the Recreation Center.

 The gates around the rink will be locked if the ice surface does not allow for safe skating.
-An alert will be posted on the City of North Liberty website if the rink is closed.
+You can check the rink status before you head to the park.

 A variety of skate sizes will be available for the public to borrow at no cost for up to 2 hours at a time.
 Sizes range from Toddler 9-12, Youth 1-5, and Adult 6-13 in both hockey and figure skates.
 Skates can be checked out from the North Liberty Recreation Center front desk between 6 a.m. and 7:30 p.m., Monday through Friday, and between 8 a.m. and 4:30 p.m., Saturday & Sunday.
 A credit or debit card is required to check skates out.
 Skates must be returned within 2 hours of check-out or by closing of the recreation center (9 p.m. on weekdays, 6 p.m. on weekends), whichever comes first.
 If skates are not returned on time, the card on file will be charged $50 per pair of skates the next businesses day.